TimHanewich/PYPER/readme.md

 - After printing the gears, you may need to slightly sand down some of the teeth of each gear so they mesh well against one another.

 ## Screwing the 3D-Printed Parts Together
-Metric screws are used in PYPER's design due to their wide availability, precision, and compatability.
+Metric screws are used in PYPER's design due to their wide availability, precision, and compatibility.
 The holes cut into the 3D-printed parts will fit are all intended for metric screws.

 These are how many of each metric screw specification you'll need:
 |Size (width*length)|Count|